-The ABA Expertise Professionals Amount provides funding to hire professional staff at the school board level who have expertise in applied behaviour analysis.
-Applied behaviour analysis is an instructional approach that has been shown to be helpful for many children with autism spectrum disorder, as well as students with other special education needs.
+The ABA Expertise Professionals Amount provides funding for boards to hire professional staff at the school board level who have expertise in ABA.
+Whenever possible, school boards are encouraged to hire individuals with Board Certified Behaviour Analyst certification, individuals working toward Board Certified Behaviour Analyst certification, or individuals with equivalent qualifications.
+ABA is an instructional approach that has been shown to be helpful for many children with autism spectrum disorder, as well as students with other special education needs.

-The main roles of the board-level professional are to:
+The main roles of the board-level ABA expertise professionals are to:

-- Support principals, teachers, educators and other school staff through applied behaviour analysis coaching, training and resources; - Strengthen and facilitate collaborative working relationships among schools, parents, community members and agencies; and - Support transitions, collaboration and information sharing between community-based autism service providers, school staff and families.
+Support principals, teachers, educators and other school staff through applied behaviour analysis coaching, training and resources;

+- Strengthen and facilitate collaborative working relationships among schools, parents, community members and agencies; and - Support transitions, including transitions to school of children from the Ontario Autism Program Entry to School program, collaboration and information sharing between community-based autism service providers, school staff and families.

-The funding is made up of a fixed amount for each school board plus a per-pupil amount that reflects the school board's average daily enrolment of all students.
+The funding is made up of a fixed amount for each school board plus a per-pupil amount that reflects the school board's day school average daily enrolment of all students.